New Mexico Sales Tax Filing Update July 2019: Marketplace Facilitator Laws

 Yes--once you register for a license, you will be required to file a return based on the frequency the state has assigned you.

 - If you've previously registered, the state expects you to remain registered and continue to file returns.

-If all my sales are Marketplace sales, do I need to file a $0 return?
+- If all your sales are Marketplace collected, you would still need to file a return stating reporting no sales activity.

 - You may be able to request a filing frequency change but would need to contact the state TRD directly.